Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 - **ElastiCache instance name:** group-88-winterscape-memcache
 - **What data is being cached?:** JWT tokens
 - **Why is this data likely to be accessed frequently?:** Every time a user performs an authenticated route (most of our routes) it needs to check if the token has been invalidated.
-Likewise, its ttl attribute will automatically clean up tokens which will be extremely important when the application scales up to users.
+Likewise, its TTL attribute will automatically clean up tokens which will be extremely important when the application scales up to users.
 - **Video timestamp:**
 - **Relevant files:**
     - src/controllers/userController.js